Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 H-1B portability allows a nonimmigrant previously issued H-1B status to begin working for a new H-1B employer as soon as the new employer files an H-1B petition (including a certified LCA) with USCIS.
 Previously, individuals in this situation had to await USCIS approval before beginning new H-1B employment.

-To qualify under this provision, an H-1B petition must be nonfrivolous, and the H-1B worker must be a nonimmigrant admitted to the US (no particular temporary visa category is specified, but the individual must have been previously issued H-1B status), must not have been employed without authorization before the H-1B petition was filed, and must be in an unexpired period of stay when the new H-1B petition is filed.
-In addition, to take advantage of H-1B portability provisions, the H-1B worker must have been lawfully admitted into the United States.
-The new employer must have filed a non-frivolous petition (a petition that has some basis in law or fact) while the alien was in a period of stay authorized by the Attorney General.
+To qualify under this provision, the new employer must have filed a non-frivolous petition (a petition with some basis in law or fact) while the alien was in a period of stay authorized by the Attorney General.
+The H-1B worker must be a nonimmigrant admitted to the US (no particular temporary visa category is specified, but the individual must have been previously issued H-1B status).
+The employee cannot have been employed without authorization before filing the H-1B.
+They also must be in an unexpired period of stay at the time of filing the new petition.
+In addition, to take advantage of H-1B portability provisions, the US must have lawfully admitted the H-1B worker.
 Finally, subsequent to such lawful admission, the H-1B worker seeking to port must not have been employed without authorization.

 The American Competitiveness in the 21st Century Act of 2002 (AC21) provides for H-1B extensions beyond the usual 6 year maximum in two circumstances: